sabat-12067/Headless-Ecommerce-api/README.md

  All user validations - for signup and login - was done on the server.

+ Calculations for the total amount of items in cart were done on the back end for secuirity reasons.

  ### Built with
  - Node.js
  - Express